 Information about the homes that are for sale can be found by clicking on the Rehabbed & Ready button on the buildingdetroit.org site, or by calling (866) 918-7874.
 The homes are also listed on the Multiple Listing Service (MLS), Realtor.com, Zillow, Trulia, and other home search websites.
 To receive additional information on a specific home, complete the “Request More Details” request on the individual property page for that home or call (866) 918-7874.

-Open Houses are held three times a week for every Rehabbed & Ready home that is currently for sale.
-Open Houses are held on Tuesdays and Thursdays from 4:00pm to 8:00pm and on Sundays from 12:00pm to 4:00pm.
+Absolutely.
+Open Houses are held twice a week for every Rehabbed & Ready home that is currently for sale.
+Open Houses are held Sundays (noon - 4pm) and Wednesdays (4pm-8pm).
 All Open Houses are open to the public.